TianyiShi2001/carpe-diem/README.md

 - At the end, you go back and edit the event on calendar to reset the end time.

-In contrast, this is what you would do using `carpe-diem`:
+😎In contrast, this is what you would do using `carpe-diem`:

 - open a terminal
 - run `i will`